Want Huge Long-Term Gains? Look For These 5 Barriers To Entry…

 5) Patents/Intellectual Property:

-This last category is self-explanatory.
+This last barrier to entry is self-explanatory.
 By their very nature, patents allow innovative companies to milk their breakthroughs free of competition for a fixed period.

 Pharmaceutical and biotech companies are the most notable beneficiaries.
 But there are plenty of examples outside the pharmaceutical world…

 Take Qualcomm (Nasdaq: QCOM), which has a patent-protected monopoly on the backbone of wireless communication.
 The industry has undergone innumerable changes since these patents were first issued in the 1990s.
 But decades later, Qualcomm still rakes in billions each year from licensing and royalty income tied to the sale of 4G-enabled devices.
-Incidentally, that cash has allowed for nearly a 50% surge in quarterly dividends over the past five years.
+Incidentally, that cash has allowed for a 214% surge in quarterly dividends over the past 10 years.

 Just The Tip Of The Iceberg